NotNinja/nevis/README.md

 [CONTRIBUTING.md](https://github.com/Skelp/oopsy/blob/master/CONTRIBUTING.md).
 We want your suggestions and pull requests!

-A list of OOPsy contributors can be found in [AUTHORS.md](https://github.com/Skelp/oopsy/blob/master/AUTHORS.md).
+A list of Oopsy contributors can be found in [AUTHORS.md](https://github.com/Skelp/oopsy/blob/master/AUTHORS.md).

 ## License